exercism/c/docs/C_STYLE_GUIDE.md

 This guide describes the style intended for use with the C track exercise example and test files.

-The rules within this guide are in addition to, or to call out, those in the [Linux kernel coding style guide](https://www.kernel.org/doc/html/latest/process/coding-style.html).
+The rules within this guide are in addition to, or to call out, those in the [Linux kernel coding style guide][].

 ## C Standard

 Code should conform to the C99 standard, more formally known as ISO/IEC 9899:1999.
 POSIX, or otherwise non-standard library functions, types or other references that are external to the implementation should not be used.

 ## Names